drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 heat exchanger and by convection with the ambient air.

-The power transmitted from the nanofluid filtering tube channel to the PV module integrated to heat pipe sub system is [27-29](#_ENREF_27)\[\]:
+The power transmitted from the nanofluid filtering tube channel to the PV module integrated with the heat pipe sub system is [27-29](#_ENREF_27)\[\]:

 $$Q_{\text{pv}} = \text{CR}_{\text{pv}}A_{\text{pv}}\int_{300}^{2500}{I(\lambda)\eta_{\text{opc}}\tau_{\text{Tc}}^{2}}(\lambda)\tau_{\text{nf}}(\lambda)d\lambda\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (4)$$

-where $\text{CR}_{\text{pv}}$ and $A_{\text{pv}}$ are the geometrical concentration ratio and area of the PV surface, and$\ \tau_{\text{nf}}$ are the transmittance of the nanofluid, respectively.
-Parts of the solar energy transmitted to the PV module is equal to the sum of the produced electric power, the heat dissipated to the ambient through convection and radiation and the thermal energy conducted to the heat exchanger attached to the PV.
-The outflowing water from the heat exchange attached to the PV module will be connected to the heat exchange water tank for further heating.
+where $\text{CR}_{\text{pv}}$ and $A_{\text{pv}}$ are the geometrical concentration ratio and area of the PV surface, respectively, and$\ \tau_{\text{nf}}$ is the transmittance of the nanofluid.
+Total solar energy transmitted to the PV module is equal to the sum of the produced electric power, the heat dissipated to the ambient air through convection and radiation and the thermal energy conducted to the heat exchanger attached to the PV, the three forms of energy into which it is transferred.
+The outflowing water from the heat exchange attached to the PV module is connected to the heat exchange water tank for further heating.
 According to the radiation transfer model, the spectral reflectivity, absorptivity and transmittance of the nanofluid filter depend on the wavelength of the incident light and the incidence angle.
-Therefore the power in each layer is affected by the optical property of the material selected and the geometry.
+Therefore the power in each layer is affected by the optical property of the material selected and its geometry.

-As is shown in Fig. 3, the present system is composed of the linear Fresnel lens, the spectral splitter, PV module, heat pipe water channel on the back of PV cells, the water tank heat exchange.
-When the sunlight converged by the Fresnel lens goes through the quartz tube filled with nanofluids, a portion of solar energy is absorbed and converted into heat by the nanofluids, meanwhile the rest transmitted to the PV modules.
+As is shown in Fig. 3, the present system is composed of the linear Fresnel lens, the spectral splitter, PV module, heat pipe water channel on the back of the PV cells, the water tank heat exchange.
+When the sunlight converged by the Fresnel lens passes through the quartz tube filled with nanofluid, a portion of the solar energy is absorbed and converted into heat by the nanofluid, while the rest is transmitted to the PV module.
 The nanofluid in the tube is not only the spectral splitting filter, but also the medium for absorbing and transporting heat from the energy receiver.